Tuition Remission and Tuition Discount Program

 f.
 Spouse; eligibility up to 124 registered undergraduate credits.

 a.
-Standard per credit hour charge for instruction in a regularly scheduled College credit class section on the York campus or branch location for which all tuition is received by York College of Pennsylvania.
+Standard per credit hour charge for instruction in a regularly scheduled College credit class section (including dual enrollment) on the York campus or branch location for which all tuition is received by York College of Pennsylvania, up to 18 credits per semester.
 No remission or discount is granted if the instructor is paid on a per student basis (tutorials, lessons, camps, some internships, credit by exam, etc.).
 Students are responsible for any fees or differentials not associated with the published base tuition and general fees.

 B. Requirements and Limitations on Participation

-2. Eligible participants must complete the Authorization Tuition Waiver Form through the Human Resources Office and are highly encouraged to apply for financial aid.
+- Eligible participants must complete the Authorization Tuition Waiver Form through the Human Resources Office each semester and submitted by drop add and are highly encouraged to apply for financial aid.

 C. Applicable Courses and Programs for Eligible Participants